newrelic-experimental/nr-account-migration/README.md

 testall.py has system and miscellaneous test scripts.
 This test does require population of test data in a test account.
 Verification of test is also manual at the moment.

-## Support

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

->Add the url for the support thread here

 ## Contributing
 We encourage your contributions to improve nr-account-migration!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.